rawattanay/TM_WEB-ROCK/README.md

 }
 }//class Test ends
 ```
-# *declaring to inject ApplicationScope or RequestScope using @injectApplicationScope and @injectRequestScope
+# *Declaring to inject ApplicationScope or RequestScope using @injectApplicationScope and @injectRequestScope
 ```
 @injectApplicationScope
 class Test